fmalina/revisions-blocl/activism/thinklikecommoner.md

 natural context and owned as chattel.

-Western imperialists have taken comfort in the legal fiction that the land doesn’t belong to anyone — so we can march right in and take it!
+Western imperialists have taken comfort in the legal fiction that the land doesn't belong to anyone — so we can march right in and take it!

 In this tradition, private property laws today continue to ignore or criminalize commoners who use resources in a collective fashion.